HomeSpecialties › Otolaryngology (ENT)

 Is selection national or state-based?

 Both.
 ASOHNS publishes one national scoring model, but you apply to one of five regions (ACT/NSW, Queensland, SA/NT, Victoria/Tasmania, Western Australia) that employs and trains you.
-For the 2027 intake the weightings were interview 40%, reference reports 35%, CV 15% and multi-source feedback 10%, with the GSSE as a pass/fail gate — and these change between intakes.
+Weightings for each intake are in the Selection section.

 What are the exams?

-The Generic Surgical Sciences Examination (GSSE) and RACS Clinical Examination as entry prerequisites, the OHNS Surgical Science Examination during training, and the Fellowship Examination (two written papers plus five clinical/viva segments) at the end, plus a mandatory research requirement.
+The Generic Surgical Sciences Examination (GSSE) as the entry prerequisite, the OHNS Surgical Science Examination during training, and the Fellowship Examination (two written papers plus five clinical/viva segments) at the end, plus a mandatory research requirement.
+OHNS selection does not require the RACS Clinical Examination (a generic exam some other surgical specialties used as a selection gate, now being discontinued — final sitting February 2026).
 RACS does not publish pass rates for these exams.

 How much do ENT surgeons earn?